The Common Tern, nicknamed the "sea swallow" for its graceful flight and forked tail.

 The Acrobat of the Air

 When you spot its graceful silhouette dancing above the water, there's something magical about watching a Common Tern (Sterna hirundo) in action.
-Those piercing calls echoing across our coastlines, lakes, and rivers seem to announce that warmer days are here.
+This elegant seabird, with its piercing calls echoing across our coastlines, lakes, and rivers, seems to announce that warmer days are here.
 People fondly call it the "sea swallow," and you can see why – there's that same effortless, aerial poetry in its movement.
 But here's the thing: beneath all that delicate beauty lies a surprisingly fierce hunter!
 You've probably witnessed it yourself – that heart-stopping moment when it suddenly rockets headfirst into the water, only to emerge triumphantly with a wriggling fish clasped firmly in its bright orange bill.

 How to Identify the Common Tern